CharString/model_mommy/README.rst

 Custom fields
 -------------

-Model-mommy allows you to define generators methods for your custom fields or overrides its default generators.
-This could be achieved by specifing a dict on settings that its keys are the field paths and the values their generators functions, as the example bellow:
+Model-mommy allows you to specify your own value generators.
+You can use this to

+ * provide support for your custom fields
+ * override the default generators, on fields that require special validation

 .. code-block:: python

-    # on your settings.py file:
     def gen_func():
         return 'value'

-    MOMMY_CUSTOM_FIELDS_GEN = {
-        'test.generic.fields.CustomField': gen_func,
-    }
+    mommy.add_value_generator(gen_func, CustomField)

 Recipes